 - 1. Select a recipe, menu, meal plan, or day in the calendar. - 2.
 Use the Cost Analysis or Analyze Cost Per Menu command on the Tools menu. - 3.
 A report with the name of the recipe, the number it serves, the cost per serving and the total cost will appear. - 4.
 Click the DONE button when you have finished.

-You can also view the cost for a recipe by clicking on the Nutrition tab within the Recipe Edit screen.
+Starting in MasterCook 22 you can also view the cost for a recipe by clicking on the Nutrition tab within the Recipe Edit screen.